 By age 80, about 80% of women (and slightly fewer men) experience spider veins, varicose veins, or both.
-Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland, offers all-encompassing spider vein care, from diagnosis to painless treatment.
+Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE offers all-encompassing spider vein care, from diagnosis to painless treatment.
 Call the office nearest you or book your consultation online today.

 Spider veins, or telangiectasias, are tiny veins that look like threads under the skin.
 These veins frequently cluster together to form cobwebs.

 Spider veins are red, blue, or purple and appear most often in the legs.
 They don't push out from your skin like varicose veins do, but because of their bright color, they may cause embarrassment.

 Spider veins can be an early sign of vascular disease.
 If you have symptoms like leg pain along with spider veins, or if you have spider and varicose veins together, come into Vascular Surgery Associates, LLC, for an evaluation as soon as possible.